 - Centralized version control systems use a single repository from which users check out one or more files to work on in their local directories.

-- Distributed version control systems allow users to host repositories locally, check out entire repositories with history, work independently of one another, and combine their work through merging when necessary.
+- Distributed version control systems allow users to host repositories locally, check out entire repositories with history—or, in the case of Helix, a subset of repositories—work independently of one another, and combine their work through merging when necessary.

 Helix supports either model, as well as a hybrid of the two.

 In the centralized model, clients work with a depot on a shared server.
 A mapping of files from the depot to their workspace determines which files they are able to work with in their workspace.
 The following figure illustrates the centralized model:

 Users check files out of the same depot, work on them, and check in their changed files.
 If multiple users work on the same file, they use merging and conflict resolution to make sure the resulting version is satisfactory to all authors.
 Although users can disconnect from the shared server and continue to work on the files in their workspace, some manual work is required to sync back to the server and to check in files when the user reconnects.
 For information on working with Helix using this model, see the P4 User Guide.